LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to demonstrate the effects of LSAP in various domains, including face, object (cars), scene (churches), and animal (wild animals).
-Implementation details can be found in Appendix.
+In this section, we conduct extensive experiments to evaluate the effectiveness of LSAP across various domains, including face, object (cars), scene (churches), and animal (wild animals).
+The detailed implementation settings and experimental configurations are provided below.